dlang/DIPs/DIPs/DIP1xxx-SSS.md

 ## Rationale

 D cherishes its ability to move stack allocated struct objects at will.
-While this might be a very useful feature, it does mean certain programming patterns become diffuclt, if not downright impossible.
+While this might be a very useful feature, it does mean certain programming patterns become difficult, if not downright impossible.

 The limitation is usually phrased as "D structs may not contain pointers to themselves".
 While that limitation is correct, it is not the only one.
 For example, D structs may also not use the constructor/destructor to register themselves with a global registry that keeps track of all instances in the system (e.g. - by a linked list).
-This limitation also severly limits the ability to store delegates that reference the struct from outside the struct.
+This limitation also severely limits the ability to store delegates that reference the struct from outside the struct.

-While not all of those scenarios will be easilly solved by this DIP, without it the programmer is left with *zero* tools to tackle this problem, even if she was lucky enough to spot it before it caused memory corruption.
+While not all of those scenarios will be easily solved by this DIP, without it the programmer is left with *zero* tools to tackle this problem, even if she was lucky enough to spot it before it caused memory corruption.

 ## Terminology

-Whenever an upper case vowl is used (MAY, SHOULD, MUST NOT), their meaning should be taken as defined in [RFC 2119](https://tools.ietf.org/html/rfc2119).
+Whenever an upper case vowel is used (MAY, SHOULD, MUST NOT), their meaning should be taken as defined in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## Description